-- The Maiden Name Debate: Apparently took Regina's last name when he married her.
-This may be because he was inheriting the 'family business' from Regina's mother.
-But also probably to hide his identity even further.
-If he kept using the original false identity's last name it would be easier for people to look that person up or encounter his relatives and have questions.
+- The Maiden Name Debate: Took Regina's last name when he married her, which Clausen notes as unusual for the '80s.
+He explains it as wanting to keep the family name alive (since Regina was an only child), and he inherited the "family business" from Regina's mother.
+It has the added benefit of hiding his crime even further.
+If he kept using his original false identity's last name it would be easier for people to look that person up or encounter his relatives and have questions.

 - Oh, Crap!: His reaction to Clausen's revelation that his real last name is also Köhler, and that he had a brother named Aleksander who disappeared around the time "Aleksander" first came to Winden...

 - Rags to Riches: He abandoned life as a petty criminal during his teens, barely escaping the police with a bullet wound and arriving in Winden under a false identity in 1986.
 As luck would have it, he immediately makes the acquaintance of Regina Tiedemann and subsequently began working for her mother, head of the nuclear power plant.
 By 2019, he's the head of the plant and patriarch of the wealthy Tiedemann family.